VarunS2002/Python-NSE-Option-Chain-Analyzer/README.md

 Data | How it's calculated
 --- | ---
 Server Time | *Web Scraped*.
-Indicates last data update time by NSE server Points | *Web Scraped*.
+Indicates last data update time by NSE server Value | *Web Scraped*.
 Underlying Instrument Value indicates the value of the underlying Security or Index Call Sum | Calculated.
 Sum of the Changes in Call Open Interest contracts of the given Strike Price and the next immediate two Strike Prices (In Thousands)
 Put Sum | Calculated.
 Sum of the Change in Put Open Interest contracts of the given Strike Price and the next two Strike Prices (In Thousands)
 Difference | Calculated.
 Difference between the Call Sum and Put Sum.
 If its very -ve its bullish, if its very +ve then its bearish else its a sideways session.